-There are two plans: the Mandatory Plan (required for students receiving a reduction in tuition) and the Voluntary Plan.
-The Mandatory Plan has a rate of \$407 for the fall term only and \$539 for spring/summer terms.
-The Mandatory Plan is \$946 for the year.
-The Voluntary Plan has a rate of \$581 for the fall term only and \$770 for the spring/summer terms.
-The Voluntary Plan is \$1,351 for the year.
+The Voluntary Plan has a rate of \$733.00 for the fall term only and \$969.00 for the spring/summer terms.
+The Voluntary Plan is \$1,702.00 for the year.
 If a student is enrolled in the Mandatory Plan and becomes ineligible to continue, s/he will have the option to continue on the Voluntary Plan.
+The rate for the summer term only is \$417.00.
 If a student is enrolled in the Voluntary Plan, s/he must be eligible for the insurance at the time of purchase.
-For more insurance information, please visit online at www.usg.edu/student\affairs/faq/health/.